Royal tours of Jamaica: 1980s

 The Queen and the Duke of Edinburgh visited Jamaica from 13 to 16 February 1983, during which the Queen opened the Jamaican Parliament in the 21st anniversary year of independence.

 The Queen and the Duke arrived at the Norman Manley International Airport on 13 February, and were accorded a grand welcome by a huge crowd which was descired as "one of the largest ever to turn out" for any head of state in Jamaican history.
 The Queen was greeted by a 21-gun salute, and she inspected an honor guard of the Jamaica Defense Force, and was welcomed by members of her Jamaican government.
 Many Jamaicans lined the streets in a continuous display of affection from the airport to King's House.

 On 14 February, the Queen addressed the Jamaican Parliament at a joint meeting of the Senate and the House of Representatives, and praised Jamaicans on making progress towards economic recovery.
 The Queen and the Duke laid a wreath at the War Memorial in National Heroes Park, Kingston.
 A special colourful cultural display, "Jamaica 21 Salute" was presented to the Queen at the National Stadium.
 The show featured Jamaica's history up to the present, before a large crowd totalling more than 25,000.
 In the evening, a dinner banquet was hosted by Governor-General Glasspole in the Queen's honour at King's House.

 On 15 February, the Queen unveiled a plaque and planted a tree on the campus of the College of Arts, Science and Technology in Kingston, and received a warm welcome from hundreds of spectators and children from surrounding schools.
 The Queen opened the interim headquarters of the International Seabed Authority at Port Royal and Church streets in downtown Kingston, and later paid a flying visit to Montego Bay and were welcomed by thousands of Jamaicans.
 The mayor of Montego Bay, Shalman Scott, addressed the Queen, and said "The thousands of people present here today speak eloquently of our appreciation of Her Majesty's visit".
 The Queen and Prince Philip also toured the historic Devon House.

 On 16 February, the Queen held an investiture ceremony, and later left Jamaica from the Norman Manley International Airport.
 The airport was decorated with the flags of the members of the then-47 Commonwealth countries, planted in the airport's fenced, well-manicured lawn.

 1990s

-Anne, Princess Royal, visited in 1990.
+Anne, Princess Royal, visited in October 1990 as international patron of the University of the West Indies.